bowmans-dev/1/README.md

 I recently consolidated all RSS logic into this particular loadRegion() function, resulting in smaller project size and a single script file to handle data from any region.

-My goal is to create something similar to a social media news feed with simple auto scrolling features enabled.
+My goal is to create something similar to a social media news feed with simple auto scrolling features.
 I made this so I can go through all of my news in the morning hands-free while drinking coffee and getting to plan my day out at the same time without interruption.

 Been enjoying quite a lot so far.